The 2-systole on compact K\"ahler surfaces with positive scalar curvature: Introduction

 \subsection{Acknowledgment.}

-~~The author would first appreciate his advisor, Professor Gérard Besson, for introducing him to the field of PSC manifolds.
-The author also wants to thank Jian Wang for valuable comments on the manuscript.
+~~The author is deeply grateful to his advisor, Professor Gérard Besson, for introducing him to the study of positive scalar curvature and for his constant encouragement.
+The author also thanks Jian Wang for valuable comments on an earlier version of the manuscript.